wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- How can you build a range of numbers in the shell? #flashcard
 		- With somethin like this`{1..10}`
 		- Remember the curly brackets!!
-	- How do you iterate over an array in Bash?
+	- How do you iterate over an array in Bash? #flashcard
+		- With **
 		-
 - ---